vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-package-overrides.md

-Instead in this special case it is recommended to handle this as a pocket copy of the package from the `-release` pocket to the `-updates` pocket with binaries and no rebuild and change the component only in `-updates`, e.g. as done [in this case](https://bugs.launchpad.net/ubuntu/+source/mdevctl/+bug/1889248) using the following arguments to `copy-package`:
+Instead in this special case it is recommended to handle this as a pocket copy of the package from the `-release` pocket to the `-updates` pocket with binaries and no rebuild, and change the component only in `-updates`, e.g. as done [in this case](https://bugs.launchpad.net/ubuntu/+source/mdevctl/+bug/1889248) using the following arguments to `copy-package`: